-In the minimum reading Mode, press the t key to display the minimum values with the time and date time stamp at which the minimum value occurred (the minimum value will begin flashing).
+In the maximum (or minimum) reading Mode, press the + key to display the specific maximum (or minimum) value you wish to reset.
+This value will begin flashing with the time and date time stamp at which the maximum (or minimum) value occurred.
+Select the + key again to proceed to the next parameter, in the following order:

-- 1. Indoor humidity minimum
+- 1. Indoor humidity maximum (or minimum)

-- 2. Indoor temperature minimum
+- 2. Indoor temperature maximum (or minimum)

-- 3. Outdoor humidity minimum
+- 3. Outdoor humidity maximum (or minimum)

-- 4. Outdoor temperature minimum
+- 4. Outdoor temperature maximum (or minimum)

-- 5. Pressure minimum
+- 5. Pressure maximum (or minimum)

-While in the minimum or maximum mode, press the SET key for two seconds to reset the value (that is flashing) and associated date and time to the current reading.
+Press the SET key for two seconds to reset the specific value (that is flashing) and associated date and time to the current reading.

-Press the SNOOZE key or wait 30 seconds for timeout, and the Min/Max mode will return to Normal Mode.
+Press the SNOOZE key or wait 30 seconds for the programming mode to timeout, and the Min/Max mode will return to Normal Mode.

-4.5 Other Console Features
+5.5 Other Console Features